mchlmmc/pacmanclone-lua/README.md

 Pac-Man completeness is an excellent metric of a programming language's usefulness, as Pac-Man is neither too complicated nor too simple of a program.
 Simple examples fail to show the strengths and weaknesses of languages.
 To see how a programming language is used in a medium-scale project, a medium-scale reference must be consulted.

+## Running

+To start the game first install [LÖVE2D](https://love2d.org/).
+Then, clone this repository and run `love` in its root directory.